nasirlukman/nasirlukman.github.io/_posts/2026-04-11-palm-economic-value.md

-## Closing: The Paradox of Success
+## Closing: The $55 Billion Baseline
-A ~$55 billion system is not easy to replace.
-That is the uncomfortable reality.
+A system generating ~$55 billion a year is not easily replaced.

-By mapping these values, we now know exactly what we gain by sacrificing our biodiversity and optimizing a unique, complex and diverse landscape for a single species at scale.
+By mapping these values, we now understands what we gain by sacrificing our biodiversity and optimizing a unique, complex and diverse landscape for a single species at scale.
+Any alternative land use competing with palm oil must either match this level of economic output, or clearly justify why it falls short.

-With this baseline in hand, we can finally begin the real work: comparing this model against alternative land-use schemes to see if a more sustainable, less exploitative path can truly compete under current market mechanisms.
+With this baseline in place, the real work begins: testing whether more sustainable, less extractive land-use systems can compete under current market conditions.